-The tour to Argolis is a popular one day tour.
+The tour to Mycenae, Nafplion, and Epidaurus is a popular one-day tour.

-The region of Argolis is one of the longest occupied regions in Greece, with evidence of Neolithic settlements.
+Argolis is one of the longest-occupied regions in Greece, with evidence of Neolithic settlements.

-NOVEMBER – MARCH the 1 day tour to Argolis is organized on Tuesdays, Thursdays, Saturdays.
-Sites/museums close at 15:00
+NOV-MAR the 1-day tour to Argolis is organized Tue, Thu, Sat Sites/museums close at 15:00

-PRICES: We are sure that our discounted prices are not matched.
-After 60 years organizing tours throughout Greece we have secured the best deals in all aspects of travel.
+PRICES: Our prices are not matched.
+Organizing tours throughout Greece since 1958, we have secured the best deals in all aspects of travel.

 1) The tour without lunch = 59.00 + 12.00 entrance fees = 71.00 € per adult